JOJ0/mpc1k-seq/README.md

 ## How to use it

-_In case you are using the developement version you would have to execute seq.py instead of seq.
+_In case you are using the developement version, you would have to execute seq.py instead of seq.
 Further note that the Windows seq.exe can be executed without the .exe ending.
 The MacOS executable is called just seq and doesn't have a file ending_

 The utility comes as a UNIX-style command line utility and as such shows all it's capabilities when being run with the typical --help or -h options: